Iditarod loses another major sponsor - WHIZ News

 People for the Ethical Treatment of Animals was first to announce the departure of both Alaska Airlines and Chrysler as race sponsors.
 The group says the nearly 1,000-mile race across Alaska is cruel for the dogs.

 It also claims more than 150 dogs have died since the race started in 1973.
-Iditarod officials dispute that number but have not provided their own count of dogs who died on the trail despite numerous requests by The Associated Press.
+Iditarod officials dispute that number but have not provided their own count despite numerous requests by The Associated Press.

 “After feeling some real pressure from PETA, Chrysler put the brakes on its connection with the Iditarod and is sending the message that dogs deserve better than being run to death for mushers’ prize money,” PETA Executive Vice President Tracy Reiman said in a statement.
 “Alaska Airlines has also withdrawn its sponsorship of this wretched race in which over 150 dogs have died, and we hope this year is the last year dogs will suffer in this way.”